khongks/ace-rhel-install/getting-started.md

 [IBM Doc reference](https://www.ibm.com/docs/en/app-connect/13.0.x?topic=software-installing-linux)

-1. For shared installation, login as
+1. For shared installation, either login as
-   - root
+   - root or
    - non-root user who is a member of mqbrkrs and has write access to the `/var/mqsi` directory.

 1. Use target instalation folder /opt/IBM